HaywardPeirce/shopify_theme_tweaks/README.md

 Based on [this guide](https://community.shopify.com/c/Shopify-Design/Collection-Feature-a-subset-of-collections-on-a-page/m-p/614952) from the Shopify forums, the following example is a simplified and modified version that was written to work with the allure version of the [Prestige](https://themes.shopify.com/themes/prestige/styles/allure) theme.

-For installation; follow the linked guide and simply use the following code as the contents for the cloned `page.list-collections.liquid` file rather than the code in that guide
+For installation; follow the linked guide and simply use the following code as the contents for the cloned `page.list-collections.liquid` file rather than the code in that guide: [page.list-collections.liquid](https://github.com/HaywardPeirce/shopify_theme_tweaks/blob/master/files/collection_landing_page/page.list-collections.liquid)